Sharp metastability threshold for an anisotropic bootstrap percolation model: Lower bound of Theorem Lower bound of Theorem 1.1

 where $c$ is a prescribed function. \end{lemma}

-\begin{proof}The proof is straightforward once we remark that the depth of the hierarchy is bounded by $y(R)/t$ (every two steps going down in the tree, the perimeter reduces by at least $t$).
-For a very similar proof, see \cite{Holroydboot}.\end{proof}
+\begin{pf}The proof is straightforward once we remark that the depth of the hierarchy is bounded by $y(R)/t$ (every two steps going down in the tree, the perimeter reduces by at least $t$).
+For a very similar proof, see~\cite{Holroydboot}. \end{pf}